hagemt/node-cisco-webex-tools/Documentation/README.md

 Refer to the main README.md for install, etc. Script developer documentation goes in this folder.

-Bonus: check out `cisco.army.chainsaw.bash`, and consider adding it to your `~/.bashrc`, or similar.
+Bonus: check out `cisco.webex.teams.bashrc`, and consider adding it to your `~/.bashrc`, or similar.

 The assumed shell is `bash` (but is easily portable) with required commands: `base64`, `curl` and `jq`.